 It is a great make recipe that will give you that little something special without being too much.

 The blueberry marmellata sauce tops it off nicely, but you could use any fruit or dessert sauce you’d like.
 It will bring that wow factor to the meal without going over the top.

 What I am about to share with you my husband rated a 9 out of 10.
 And that’s really saying something considering he is more of a meat and potatoes kind of guy and this is neither meat nor potatoes!
 So I am really excited to share it with you.

-We love more traditional summer corn recipes.
+We were looking for fun new ways to highlight summer corn recipes.
 Corn on the cob never goes out of style, frozen corn is always in our freezer, we love corn dip, creamy corn, corn casserole, heck we’ll even put corn in our macaroni and cheese.

-But I was under the gun and I had to make a choice.
-I am really glad I made this one.
+While this doesn’t use fresh summer corn, it still has that corn flavor and the chilled dessert is perfect for a warm evening.
 I think you will agree that when you look at it with a wide lens, it really is a perfect summer corn recipe after all!

-I had just seen a recipe for a polenta budino over at The Frugal Hausfrau.
+I was introduced to the concept of a cornmeal pudding when I saw a recipe for a polenta budino over at The Frugal Hausfrau.
 It was perfect!
 I always love trying a new dessert, no news there.